istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

     alt="Authorization policy with variable number of policies, with path rule" caption=""
     >}}
 The overall trend of both graphs are similar.
-This is consistent to the paths vs sourceIP data which showed that the latency is marginally higher for sourceIP rules compared to that of path rules.
+This is consistent to the paths vs `sourceIP` data which showed that the latency is marginally higher for `sourceIP` rules compared to that of path rules.
 {{< /tab >}}

 {{< /tabset >}}

 ## Conclusion

-In general adding security policies does not add relatively high overhead to the system, with the heavier policies being:
+- In general adding security policies does not add relatively high overhead to the system, with the heavier policies being:

-1: Authorization policy with JWTRules rules.
+    1. Authorization policy with `JWTRules` rules.

-2: Authorization policy with requestPrincipal rules.
+    1. Authorization policy with `requestPrincipal` rules.

-3: Authorization policy with principals rules.
+    1. Authorization policy with principals rules.

 - In lower loads (requests with lower qps and conn) the difference in latency for most policies is minimal.